 mental changes including paranoia, depression, mania, agitation and hallucinations (seeing, feeling or hearing things that

 are not there)

-fluctuations in effect of MADOPAR seen as freezing episodes.
-These can usually be helped by having your doctor adjust your
+fluctuations in the effect of MADOPAR known as freezing episodes.
+These can usually be helped by asking your doctor to adjust

 nausea and vomiting